Upmarket Epic Fantasy

 WHILE I AM ALIVE

 It was spring in the heights of Savaska.
-The creak of cracking ice boomed across the mountains as the rivers shook off their icy shackles, and in the forest festooned in snow, the first hopeful patches of black soil had appeared.
-Surrie, little more than a blur of red hair amid the snow-clad evergreens, sank to her knees in the snow with the wonder of a blind man seeing the sky.
-In her nineteen years she had never become so desperate, so overcome with relief, nor so smothered by dread as she was now.
+The creak of cracking ice boomed across the mountains as rivers shook off their icy shackles, and in the forest festooned in snow, the first hopeful patches of soaked and black soil had appeared.
+Surrie sank to her knees in the snow.
+In her twenty years she had never become so desperate, so gaunt, or so relieved.

 Rowan always said she was no good at letting go.

-But this was a fruitless dream, one that would leave her belly and heart aching and empty, so like the other times she caught herself fantasizing she snapped herself to reality.
+But she’d abandoned that dream the day she learned to hate, so like every other time she caught herself fantasizing, she snapped herself to reality.
 She had a deer to butcher, its life to honor.
 And what an honor it was.
 Two good meals a day, wolf spirit be praised!
-Half a tenderloin would pay for soaps, and the backstrap would suffice for the moon’s taxes; a leg steak for wool, another for cloth and yarn and mortar, and the rest—
+Half a tenderloin would pay for soaps, a leg steak for wool, another for cloth and yarn and mortar, and the rest—

 A branch snapped.